FREE DOWNLOAD: A Patient's Guide To Healing With Ketamine

 The response to treatment is another significant difference between neuropathic and nociceptive pain.
 Neuropathic pain is often challenging to treat, and traditional pain medications may be ineffective.
 However, medications such as anticonvulsants or antidepressants can be successful in managing neuropathic pain.

 In contrast, nociceptive pain is relatively more straightforward to treat with over-the-counter pain medications or surgery if necessary.
-Since the source of the pain is visible, the treatment can be targeted towards the specific area of the body that is causing the pain.
+Since the source of the pain is visible, the treatment can be targeted toward the specific area of the body that is causing the pain.

 Ketamine Infusion Therapy: A Promising Treatment